adil192/SamsungAppsPatcher/README.md

 1. Install apktool.
 You can find the official instructions [here](https://ibotpeaches.github.io/Apktool/install/).
 If you're on Pop OS like me, the apktool you install through apt is out of date (you'll want at least 2.6.0) so make sure to follow those instructions.

 2. If you don't want to use my keystore, install Android Studio.
-You could also generate a keystore without Android Studio and I've linked a guide for that.
+You could also generate a keystore without Android Studio and I've linked a guide for that later.
 I recommend that you use the provided keystore so you can update between your patched apps and mine without losing data.

 3. Install the latest version of platform-tools.